 Coursework is delivered online with a combination of scheduled weekly virtual classroom sessions and asynchronous online courses completed at your own pace.

-To be admitted, you must have completed a minimum of 60 hours of transferable college credit and a minimum 2.0-grade point average.
-Preference is given to students 23 years of age or older with prior work experience
+To be admitted you must have completed at least some transferable university credit with a minimum 2.0 GPA.
+Preference is given to students 23 years of age or older with prior work experience.

-The program includes 30 credit hours of core content over two semesters and one summer.
+The program includes 30 credit hours of core content over two semesters.
 A total of 122 semester hours is needed to graduate.
-Depending of the number of hours transferred, you may have additional hours to complete.
+Depending of the number of hours transferred, you may have additional courses to complete.
 These additional semester hours may be obtained in several ways: courses taken at Bluffton or other institutions, testing through College Level Examination Program (CLEP), or DANTES Subject Standardized Tests (DSST).
 Our academic advisors are available to help you determine the best fit.

-Many graduates who have completed accelerated degree completion programs at Bluffton have been accepted into, and successfully completed, master’s programs.
-Because we are fully accredited, students should not have any difficulty in being accepted into a master’s degree program.
+Many graduates who have completed degree completion programs at Bluffton have been accepted into, and successfully completed, master’s programs.

 Students in the accounting degree completion program are considered full-time and may be eligible for state and federal grants or loans.
 Completion of the Free Applications for Federal Student Aid (FAFSA) is required to determine eligibility.
 Most students qualify for the Federal Direct Loan Program.